sunsingerus/clickhouse-terraform/README.md

 Terraform scripts for AWS cloud

-All operations has to be done insode `clickhouse` folder
+All operations has to be done inside `clickhouse` folder
 ```bash
 cd clickhouse
 ```